Ex-Morninglanders

 • Transcendent ideology

-• Control Mechanisms and Influence which include deception
+• Control Mechanisms and Influence (which includes deception and lack of transparency)

 These factors are not always immediately apparent unless one knows what to look for, which this article seeks to establish.